mcroldan/TFG/README.md

-# TFG
-Motion transfer system, from a physical camera to a virtual one
+# Motion transfer system, from a physical camera to a virtual one

 In order to run the motion transfer system, you will need both Python 3.9.2 + dependencies, and Unity installed in your computer.